leroyg/LearnInPublicNotes/Week ending 25 MAR Notes.md

 https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python
 The initial output kept dropping off the final zero in cases where the dollar amount rounded to a 2nd decimal place 0.
 Hit that problem with the ol' {f:.2}.
 Problem solver.

+number = 3.1415926
+print(f"The number rounded to two decimal places is {number:.2f}")

 Other things I read/watched for fun or ADHD: https://alexewerlof.medium.com/my-guiding-principles-after-20-years-of-programming-a087dc55596c